dakhama-mehdi/Easy-Iso/README.md

 # More :

-Easy-Iso exist on two version : English et Frensh, language is auto choose
+Easy-Iso exist on two version : English et Frensh, language is automatically selected